zkat/shortening/README.md

 * Killing the program with Control+c does not currently work in Clozure CL.
 * If you run this on localhost, you can have some fun with your hosts file.
 I added 'lch' as a local hostname, so I can access shortening using <http://lch:8181/ShRTuRL>.
+* There's an rc.shortening script that can be used with Arch Linux to daemonize the shortener.

 # License